 The Different Substrates that go into Automotive PCBs

-- Ceramic Substrate board – The ceramic substrate is made from high temperature co-fired alumina and aluminum nitride.
+- Ceramic Substrate board – The ceramic substrate is made from high-temperature co-fired alumina and aluminum nitride.
 These boards are implemented in the engine compartment since they can withstand high-temperature variations.

 - PTFE PCBs – Polytetrafluoroethylene (PTFE) PCBs tolerate high-frequencies and find their purpose in safety systems and Radar technology.

-- Metal Core PCBs – The Metal Core PCBs consist of aluminum base layer.
+- Metal Core PCBs – The Metal Core PCBs consist of an aluminum base layer.
 The base layer is an aluminum alloy sheet on top of which the entire board is built up.
 The base layer act as a heatsink and thus are suitable for heat transfer applications.
 The metal core boards provide improved electrical insulation and thermal conductivity.
 These boards are employed in the Antilock Braking Systems (ABS).

 - Heavy copper PCBs – The Automotive printed circuit boards employ thicker copper (Cu) in the outer and inner layers of the boards.
-These heavy copper boards are preferred over the regular ones since they can withstand high temperature, high frequency, and high current variations.
+These heavy copper boards are preferred over regular ones since they can withstand high temperatures, high frequency, and high current variations.
 The regular boards display a copper thickness of around 25µm to 50µm.
 Whereas, the heavy copper PCBs will be 150µm to 200µm thick.
 These boards are implemented in safety and signaling systems.